isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         {
             // ... (some fancy merging algorithm)

-            // Notice - if `getArea` had impact on `isVisible` it could make this clause to be unneccessarily executed (or the opposite)
+            // Notice - if `getArea` had impact on `isVisible`,
-        }
+            // it could make this clause to be unneccessarily executed (or the opposite) }
     }